bobk48/linuxthetextbook/README.md

 Have fun, and keep playing!

+Advisory 7- A good example of a Linux distro running Wayland is Fedora 29 Desktop, with Gnome as the default desktop environment.
+Once you have installed Fedora 29 Desktop on your computer, the following commands issued in a terminal show that Wayland is indeed the display system being used:
+$ loginctl
+SESSION  UID USER SEAT  TTY
+      2 1000 bob  seat0 tty2
+$ loginctl show-session 2 -p Type
+Type=wayland
+$

 Advisory 6- There's a great, and very useful for beginners Integrated Development Environment (IDE) for Python 3 on Linux, named "Thonny".
 If you are just starting out in Python, and have not looked at Chapter W19 yet, you can download Thonny on a Linux Mint 19 system with the following command-

 sudo apt-get install thonny